top of page

 James Eustise

-James Eustis is a sophomore at Washington and Lee University studying politics.
+James Eustis is a junior at Washington and Lee University studying politics.
 He was raised in Charlottesville, Virginia where involved himself in local politics and gained hands-on experience with political campaigns, including serving as campaign manager for a state senate campaign.
 At Washington and Lee University, he became the Business Manager of the W&L Spectator where he works to ensure the smooth operation of the magazine.
 In addition to his political work, James works remotely for Sovereign Law Group as a Law and Public Policy Research Assistant.

 IMG_8776.PNG